4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 No credit for not having a comment block (detected by checking the first 10 lines of the file for lines prefixed with a `/` or `*`).

+Full credit for not submitting any Java file (charity, due to major deductions elsewhere).

 ### Naming (Lawn.java)
 > 10 points, 5 minimum